DhansAL/TypeGraphql-Prisma-Typescript/README.md

 ### NOTE
 Please generate types and migrations in the sample prisma schema to test locally. also make a database in your local database before initiating migrations.
+There's also some version sync between typegraphql and prisma and graphql to work. please check compatiblity of these before updating any.

 ### Scripts